Music with an Outside Field

 If you'd like to combine your study of music with courses in another field of interest, consider working toward the music with an outside field degree, the bachelor of music with elective study in an outside field.
 This diverse and competitive degree program will enable you to prepare for both your chosen fields.

 The opportunity to combine a music education tailored to include your liberal arts or business interest can create unique opportunities for future employment or graduate study.
-The music with an outside field degree is our most flexible music degree and offers an exciting option to students who value the liberal learning tradition that Stetson was founded on, with a world-class education in music.
+The music with an outside field degree is our most flexible music degree, offering an exciting option to students who value the liberal learning tradition that Stetson was founded on and a world-class education in music.

 Academics and Research